Advanced Energy Systems Lab

 Internal Combustion Engine Lab

-- A unique facility that represents the culture of innovation at Stanford, the Loft is the workspace for Stanford Design Program students
+A unique facility that represents the culture of innovation at Stanford, the Loft is the workspace for students in Stanford's Design Impact Graduate Program.

 The ME310 Design Team Development Loft